dnewton090/tensorflow_rpi4_proj/README.md

 python3 Object_detection_picamera.py
 ```

-## More instructions to come.

-Newer tutorials also mention @lheontra for his work developing TF 2.x binaries for Arm -- muito obrigado por seus esforcos continuous -- and driving me to inspect how binaries were constructed.
+Other thanks go threads mentioning by @lheontra for his work developing TF 2.x binaries for Arm -- muito obrigado por seus esforcos continuous -- and driving me to inspect how binaries were constructed.

 Detailed instructions to come...